For the complete documentation index, see llms.txt.

 Maximilien Robespierre was a leading figure in the French Revolution, known for his role in the [Reign of Terror](https://modeldiplomat.com/learn/glossary/reign-of-terror).

 Maximilien Robespierre was a prominent revolutionary leader who played a key role in the radical phase of the French Revolution.
-Born in 1758 in Arras, Robespierre was a lawyer and political theorist who became a member of the and later the National Convention.
+Born in 1758 in Arras, Robespierre was a lawyer and political theorist who became a member of the Estates-General and later the National Convention.
 He was a staunch advocate for the principles of liberty, equality, and fraternity, and his eloquent speeches and unwavering commitment to revolutionary ideals earned him the nickname 'The Incorruptible.'

 Despite his initial popularity, Robespierre's rigid and uncompromising approach eventually led to his downfall.
 As the Reign of Terror intensified, fear and paranoia spread, and Robespierre's enemies began to conspire against him.
 In July 1794, he was arrested and executed, marking the end of the Terror.
 Robespierre remains a controversial figure in history, with some viewing him as a defender of revolutionary ideals and others as a tyrant who betrayed the very principles he sought to uphold.